LeasePlain.com

 Dispute body: Residential Tenancy Branch (RTB)

-Deposit rules: Max half month's rent (security deposit) + half month's rent (pet deposit)
+Deposit rules: Max 0.5 months rent (security deposit) + 0.5 months rent (pet deposit if allowed)

 Notice periods: 1 month from tenant; 1–4 months from landlord depending on reason